maxim-stoma/c_sharp_practice/README.md

 4. Exercise 003.
 Multiple of 7 and 23.

 Create an application that takes a number as input and checks if it is a multiple of both 7 and 23.

+5. Exercise 004.
+Rectangles and squares.

+Create an application that counts how many squares of side N can be cut from an input rectangle.